Building a Resilient, Sustainable Community

 The result will be an updatable compendium of approaches, methods, and techniques

-sensitive to the unique aspects of Montecito, meant for use by its citizens and leaders.
+sensitive to the unique aspects of Montecito, and meant for use by its citizens and leaders.

 Geology and threat analysis